MUMPS IO Documentation

 /cmd[(params)] to provide device specific control (see namespace)

-variable[#count] - input data to a maximum length of [#count] into a MUMPS variable.
+variable[#count] - input data to a maximum length of [#count]

 *variable - input one ASCII character as an integer (0 to 255)